dosbox-staging/dosbox-staging/CODE_OF_CONDUCT.md

 [krcroft](mailto:k.r.croft+coc@gmail.com) who will handle your report with discretion.
 Your report should include:

-- Your preferred contact information.
-We cannot process anonymous reports.
 - Names (real or usernames) of those involved in the incident.
 - Your description of what occurred, and if the incident is ongoing.
-Please provide links to or transcripts of the publicly available records (e.g. a mailing list archive, GitHub issue, or a public IRC logger), so that we can review it.
+Please provide links to or transcripts of the publicly available records (e.g. a mailing list archive, GitHub issue, public IRC log, or Discord transcript), so that we can review it.
 - Any additional information that may be helpful to achieve resolution.

-All reports are confidential.
+We will assume you as the reporter wish to remain confidential unless otherwise requested.
+We will first attempt to resolve the issue by indicating the concern and suggest corrective action via the same public medium where it occured.
+If extended discussion is needed, we will redirect it to another medium to minimize distraction within the original topic.

 ### Scope